INL/BlackLab/site/docs/development/query-tool.md

 QueryTool is a simple command-driven search tool that provides a demonstration of the querying features of BlackLab.
 It allows you to search an index using different query languages:

-- [Corpus Query Language](/guide/corpus-query-language.html), aimed at finding linguistic patterns in large text corpora.
-This was developed at the University of Stuttgard for the IMS Corpus Workbench (CWB) and is used in other corpus search systems as well, notably the Lexicom Sketch Engine.
+- [BlackLab Corpus Query Language](/guide/corpus-query-language.html) (BCQL), aimed at finding linguistic patterns in large text corpora.
+A dialect of the query language developed at the University of Stuttgard for the IMS Corpus Workbench (CWB) and is used in other corpus search systems as well, notably the Lexicom Sketch Engine.
 - [Lucene Query Language](https://lucene.apache.org/core/8_0_0/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#Overview), the query parser supplied with Lucene.
 A familiar syntax for including/excluding terms, similar to how many search engines operate.
 - Rudimentary support for [SRU CQL](http://zing.z3950.org/cql/intro.html) (Contextual Query Language), a query language used by libraries around the world.

-Note that Corpus Query Language is by far the best-supported query language.
+Note that BCQL is by far the best-supported query language.

 ## Starting the QueryTool